CyVerse-learning-materials/container_camp_workshop_2020/docker/dockerintro.rst

 ..
 Note::

-	Depending on how you've installed Docker on your system, you may see a ``permission denied`` error after running the ``$ docker run helo-world`` command.
-If you're on Linux, you may need to prefix your Docker commands with sudo.
-Alternatively to run docker command without ``sudo``, you need to add your user (who has root privileges) to docker group.
+	Depending on how and where you've installed Docker, you may see a ``permission denied`` error after running the ``$ docker run helo-world`` command.
+If you're on Linux, you may need to prefix your Docker commands with ``sudo``.
+Alternatively to run docker command without ``sudo``, you need to add your user name (who has root privileges) to the docker "group".

 	Create the docker group::

-	``$ sudo groupadd docker```
+	$ sudo groupadd docker

 	Add your user to the docker group::

-	``$ sudo usermod -aG docker $USER``
+	$ sudo usermod -aG docker $USER

-	Log out and log back in so that your group membership is re-evaluated
+	Log out or close terminal and log back in and your group membership will be initiated

 3. Running Docker containers from prebuilt images
 =================================================